a-soni/shell-script/README.md

 # shell-script
-Quick and simple command (hacks) that make Shell scripting easier
+Quick and simple commands that make everyday life easier